 In terms of sales price, Property Finder said Nshama’s UNA is priced most competitively among co-living projects, with a studio costing around AED450,000 to buy.
-By comparison, a studio at Collective is priced at approximately AED680,000.

 For a 1-bedroom apartment, the price is most competitive at UNA again (AED558,000), followed by Socio at AED673,000 and Collective at around AED700,000.
 A 1-bedroom in KOA’s Canvas is more expensive at AED982,000.